-If you don’t intend to do an online or in-person course, at the very least you should consider getting a reputable series of Korean study books.
+If you don’t intend to do an online or in-person course, at the very least, you should consider getting a reputable series of Korean textbooks.

 Here are three popular book series:

-A language exchange is a fun and interesting way to practice your Korean language skills.
+A language exchange is a fun and interesting way to practice your Korean.
 Not only do you get to exchange languages, but you can also exchange interesting points about each of your respective cultures.

 If you haven’t done a language exchange before, they’re typically done in a cafe for a set period of time at regular intervals.
 For example, you may meet for coffee twice a week for two hours.
 During the first hour, you may speak only in English.
 During the second hour, you might speak only in Korean.

 There is an art to doing successful language exchanges!
-A few quick guidelines:
+Here are a few quick guidelines:

 - Be reliable.
 Show up early and consistently.
 Give plenty of notice beforehand if you need to cancel.

-- Don’t date.
+- Don’t count on learning through dating.
 Although some people end up in romantic relationships as a result of language exchanges, it’s not always great for learning the language.
-The reason is, usually dating means the two of you will only talk in the language that is most comfortable for both of you.
+The reason is, usually, the two of you will only talk in the language that is most comfortable for both of you (probably English).
 Choose your partner wisely.

 With the increasing popularity of sites like meetup.com, it’s becoming easier and easier to do a language exchange anywhere in the world.
 A few ideas: